tongwu-msft/azure-rest-api-specs/api-doc/batchservice/Job.md

 uid: batch.core.windows.net/BatchService/2016-07-01.3.1/Job_ListFromJobSchedule
 description: *content
 ---
-Replace `{jobschedule-id}` with the ID of the job schedule from which you want to get a list of jobs.
+Replace `{jobScheduleId}` with the ID of the job schedule from which you want to get a list of jobs.

 The value for `{filter}` can be the following or any AND-ed or OR-ed combination of the following: